BigBabyofTel/botion/README.md

 ## V3 is in development

 ### updates

     - convex will be used for the backend
     - betterauth will be used for the authentication
     - make sure project is dockerized

 ### links

     - https://convex-better-auth.netlify.app/framework-guides/next

 ### To-do

-    switch out old auth stuff for convex and better auth
+    switch out old auth stuff for convex and better auth continue to switch out old stuff for new stuff

+    Add the email auth stuff